This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Myofascial release

-Treatment will consist of a number of sessions over time.
+Treatment will consist of several sessions over time.
 Each session can last anywhere from 30 minutes to an hour, depending on the chiropractor’s techniques and the child or family’s concerns or medical issues.
 For example, treatment for lower back pain may require 1 to 3 visits a week for up to 2 to 3 months.

-Chiropractic care takes place in several different settings, such as hospitals, clinics, or a private provider’s office.
+Chiropractic care occurs in several settings, such as hospitals, clinics, or a private provider’s office.
 Most chiropractors operate their business from a private office.

 Your child may experience mild discomfort, but typically, visiting a chiropractor shouldn’t be painful.
 If your child cries (due to pain) or complains the procedures are too painful, do not hesitate to discuss it with the chiropractor, and if needed, seek out a different one.